-OORPE- Opioid Overdose Recovery Program EXPANSION- is an expansion of OORP that extends the same services to those suffering from Opioid Use Disorder who have not been reverse via NARCAN.
+OORPE- Opioid Overdose Recovery Program EXPANSION- is an expansion of OORP that extends the same services to those suffering from Opioid Use Disorder who have not been reversed via NARCAN.

-STAR- Support Team for Addiction Recovery: This is a partnership with Care Plus New Jersey and New Bridge Medical Center for clients who have an identified Opioid Use Disorder and/or are OORP participants and/or have recently been released from Bergen County Jail or Prison and/or discharged from a licensed DHMAS program and agree to reside in Bergen County.
+STAR- Support Team for Addiction Recovery: This is a partnership with New Bridge Medical Center for clients who have an identified Opioid Use Disorder, are OORP participants, have recently been released from Bergen County Jail or Prison, discharged from a licensed DHMAS program and agree to reside in Bergen County.
 This program aims to guide these individuals through their first year of their recovery process by providing them with a Recovery Specialist and Case Manager who work together to bring the client’s plan of recovery to fruition.

-CRAFT- Community Reinforcement and Family Training: is a skill based support group offering tools to either an individual or group basis for anyone who has a loved one actively suffering from addiction.
+CRAFT FSG- Community Reinforcement and Family Training Family Support Group: A 12 Week support group offering support on either an individual or group basis for anyone who has a loved one actively suffering from addiction.
 This group aims to provide insight and understanding on the best ways to support an active loved one as well as gain support for oneself in the process.

-Operation Helping Hands: is partnership with the Bergen County Prosecutors Office, New Bridge Medical Center and The Center that offers those who have recently been arrested for a drug related offense an opportunity to engage in treatment as a means to rehabilitate themselves before facing harsh legal penalties.
+OHH- Operation Helping Hands: A partnership with the Bergen County Prosecutors Office, New Bridge Medical Center, and The Center that offers those who have recently been arrested for a drug related offense an opportunity to engage in treatment as a means to rehabilitate themselves before facing harsh legal penalties.
 This program is not part of NJ Drug Court and is offered quarterly through the year.